South Lawn car park: Design and construction

 The design comprises a series of reinforced concrete shells with parabolic profiles supported on short columns.
 The columns encase pipes to drain the soils above for the planting of lawn and trees of the South Lawn. van der Molen's design of sophisticated hyperbolic-paraboloidal platforms, was described as ...saucer-shaped flowerpots on columns, interconnected to form arches.
 The deep dishes of the concrete forms allowed large trees to be planted on its roof.
 Excavations involved substantial earthworks to retain the lawn at the same level of the 'Old Quad' building which was the historic core of the university.
 Works commenced in May 1971 and the car park was completed by November 1972.
 The east entrance to the car park incorporates a door from a 1745 house in St Stephen's Green, Dublin, and the west entrance is constructed with the salvaged doorway and is framed by two Atlas figures from the demolished Colonial Bank offices in Elizabeth Street in the Melbourne central business district.

 In popular culture

 The car park was used as setting for a ballet sequence in an ABC television broadcast, a number of student film projects and art installations, has been featured in many architectural publications and exhibitions, and for the police garage scene in the first Mad Max movie.
 Architectural historian, Professor Miles Lewis, described the structure at the time, as the... most important non-residential design in the country.
-This iconic carpark was also part of the set of Troye Sivan's "You" collaboration with Tate McRae and DJ Regard.
+This iconic carpark was also part of the set of Geisha's music video "Fool's Way" and Troye Sivan's "You" collaboration with Tate McRae and DJ Regard.